2022 WRC3 Championship

 The 2022 FIA WRC3 Championship was the ninth season of WRC3, a rallying championship organised and governed by the Fédération Internationale de l'Automobile as the third-highest tier of international rallying, running in support of the 2022 World Rally Championship.
 It was open to privateers and teams using cars complying with Group Rally3 regulations.

 For the first time, WRC3 was split into Open and Junior championships with driver and co-driver titles awarded within each.
 The WRC3 Open Championship began in January 2022 with the Rallye Monte-Carlo and concluded in November 2022 with Rally Japan.
 The WRC3 Junior Championship started in February with Rally Sweden and the five-round championship concluded in September with Acropolis Rally.
-This was the FIA's new presentation of the previously existing Junior WRC Championship, which reverted back to an FIA title in 2023.
+This was the FIA's new presentation of the previously existing Junior WRC Championship, which reverted to an FIA title in 2023.

 In the open championships, Lauri Joona won the drivers' title.
 In the junior championships, Robert Virves won the drivers' title.